 • Debney believes that it was a miracle that he got to work on the film in the first place.
 As the composer for such film comedies as Liar, Liar and Bruce Almighty, Debney would not have been the first choice for a film like The Passion of the Christ.
 But he knew Stephen McEveety, one of the producers, from childhood.
 At first he was asked just to write some special music for the film, but when Mel Gibson heard it, he hired Debney to score the entire film.
 "It is a complete miracle that I became involved with the project," he said.
 Debney found the process equally miraculous.
 "I didn't have a lot to do with the writing of this music.
 I have done a lot of music, but literally things would just come out."

-Strange things still continue to happen in association with the film:
+Strange things continues to happen in association with the film even during its viewing:

 • The film has been called intense, which may have contributed to a fatal heart attack of a 57-year-old woman in Wichita, Kansas while she watched the film.